erkobridee/use-my-ghp-lib/README.md

 # use-my-ghp-lib

-> test project to use the [@erkobridee/my-ghp-lib](https://github.com/erkobridee/my-ghp-lib) from the GitHub Packages

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Goal

+test project to use the [@erkobridee/my-ghp-lib](https://github.com/erkobridee/my-ghp-lib) from the GitHub Packages

 ## Project setup